 Schedule and access

-The reserve is open to the public from Monday to Sunday from 7:00 a.m. to 8:00 p.m.
-Please register for daytime visiting.
+The reserve is open from Monday to Sunday from 7:00 a.m. to 8:00 p.m.
+Admission is free for daytime visitors.

 From San Quintin